 1. Start with a Zero-Waste Mindset

-Before you touch a single drawer, remind yourself: The goal is not just to get rid of things—it’s to rehome them responsibly.
+Before you touch one drawer, ask yourself: You're not just throwing things away, you're trying to rehome them responsibly.

 • Can this be repaired?